samdotxml/git-switcherly/README.md

 # Git Switcherly

 Git Switcherly is a lightweight GitHub account switcher.
 It allows you to create an RSA-Keypair for GitHub SSH-Access.
 Using GitHub via SSH is generally better than via HTTPS anyway.
 The Profiles get stored in the config file.
 You can then simply switch accounts within the CLI.
-In the background, all it does is change the `~/.ssh/config` file and use the `ssh-agent` to change the private key in your credentials manager.
+In the background, all it does is change the `~/.ssh/config`.

 ## Platforms support
 I have tested the Tool on Windows.
 The inquirer package can sometimes be buggy in the cmd.
 If you're on Windows, then use the Git Bash Terminal.
 I haven't tested the tool on Linux, but it should work flawlessly.